manjula-dube/react-advanced-patterns/compound-components/README.md

 ### What is so special about this pattern

-Compound Component allows Developer to take control over the rendering behavior, that gives the Developer, ability to decide in what order the component should render.
+Compound Component allows us as a developer to have a full control over the rendering behavior, that gives the us, ability to decide in what order the component should render.

-Compound Component also reduces the tension of Developer by not needing to passing tons of configuration as a prop.
+Compound Component also reduces the tension of passing tons & tons of configuration as a prop.
 Take a look at the documentation for semantic-ui-react, notably their Form component is all about Compound Component.

 ```